KelvinBrannonJr/SOLID_Design_Principles/README.md

 #  - S.O.L.I.D.
 Principle concepts

-## - Singleton [ Showcase Singleton pattern using a custom logger ]
+## - Singleton [ Singleton pattern using a custom logger ]

-## - Factory [ Showcase Factory pattern using a shape builder game ]
+## - Factory [ Factory pattern using a shape builder game ]

-## - Builder [ Showcase Builder pattern using a sandwich builder game ]
+## - Builder [ Builder pattern using a sandwich builder game ]

-## - Adapter [ Showcase Adapter pattern using XML and JSON file reader with display ]
+## - Adapter [ Adapter pattern using XML and JSON file reader with display ]

+## - Strategy [ Strategy pattern using a GUI app to display Image, Video and Form. ]